 covering noses and mouths when sneezing or coughing;

 staying at home if unwell.

 Life Without Barriers has partnered with Integrity Health & Safety and Australian Vaccine Services Pty Ltd (AVS) to deliver flu vaccinations across Australia for the 2020 flu season.

-Integrity Health & Safety is Australia’s leading Indigenous full-service provider of Health, Safety & Compliance products, training, and solutions.
+Integrity Health & Safety is Australia’s leading Aboriginal and Torres Strait Islander full-service provider of Health, Safety & Compliance products, training, and solutions.

 AVS links into GP clinics and over 800 pharmacy locations nationally.